Dehydration and Your Child

 - Electrolyte solutions may be helpful when given as recommended by the doctor.

-- Slowly increase fluid and food intake.
+- Slowly increase the amount of fluid and food you give your child.

 - Give your child acetaminophen (Tylenol) for fever.
 Do not give your child aspirin.